guillempalou/notes/unix/openvpn.md

 - *down-pre* - set the down script to run just before VPN gets shut down
 - *down route-down.sh* - script to be run when VPN stops
 - *remote HOSTNAME PORT* - server configuration

+sometimes you will need to put the host in numeric, because sometimes openvpn will time out and it will drop you connections

 ## Scripts to run before and after the connection